lltfm/openness/works/saltem_hoc/openness_gpt/responses/heretica/openness_gpt-responses-heretica-contemplating_eschaton.md

 credulity for generations to come.

-Or perhaps even this: a false eschaton is not just a lie—it is a mirror that reveals the dangers of blind certainty-a lesson in humility for us all.
+Or perhaps even this: a false eschaton is not just a lie—it is a mirror that reveals the dangers of blind certainty—a lesson in humility for us all.
 It forces a reckoning, an opportunity to question not just the deception but the assumptions that allowed it to take hold.
 If the faithful can be fundamentally mislead, then what faith will remain when the illusions fade?
 Perhaps the lesson